 The Tribal Fellowship Suite / Terra Preta Do Indio Program is a suite of USDA fellowships available to faculty and staff at 1994 land-grant tribal colleges and universities (TCUs).
 These fellowships target and address mutual areas of interest between 1994 Land-Grant TCUs and USDA and provide training about resources and opportunities available at USDA.
 This uniquely tailored experience brings together 1994 tribal land-grant faculty/staff and federal executives to address the spectrum of challenges faced in the development of a well prepared American Indian and Alaska Native workforce.
 In addition, the fellowships offer the opportunity to develop collegial relationships with others at 1994 tribal land-grant colleges and universities and USDA through which collaboration and mutual learning can take place.

 This fellowship is available to 1994 TCU Presidents, Vice Presidents, Chancellors, and Senior Administrators to broaden and deepen their understanding of USDA and to further advance the development of tribal land-grant institutions.
-[Available 2014]
+[Date To Be Determined]

 This fellowship is available to 1994 TCU faculty researchers and science research educators to broaden and deepen their understanding of USDA and aid in the development of their research programs.
-[Available 2015]
+[Planning for 2015]

 This fellowship is available to 1994 TCU staff that works directly with students to provide guidance in identifying USDA scholarship and internship opportunities.
-[Available 2015]
+[Date To Be Determined]

 Terra Preta (Dark Earth) is the name assigned to a nutrient earth developed by pre-Columbian Amazonian peoples that sustained the development of a civilization.
 This soil is believed to be a human construction to supplement the poor soils within the Amazon River Basin that generates new bio-matter at the rate of 1 centimeter per year.
 This development made intensive agriculture possible and is considered to be one of the greatest agriculture accomplishments by indigenous people in the Americas.
 Modern technologies derived from the studies of this soil are bio-char and carbon sequestration.